Dantevg/WebStats/README.md

 ## Plugin config file
 - `port`: the port number to use.
 Make sure the plugin can use the port, you may need to open the port in your server's control panel first.
+- `columns`: a list of columns, to specify a custom column order.
+Columns not present in this list will be hidden (you don't need to specify the 'player' column; it is always present, and always as the first column).
+By default, all columns are displayed in alphabetical order.
 - `objectives`: the list of scoreboard objectives to send to the webpage.
   `*` means all objectives.
 - `database`: the configuration for the MySQL database connectivity: